smiddy-001/bookm-parser/README.md

 I started this project as a fork of https://github.com/KM-Bookmarks/bookm-parser but got rid of all of it because after instaling rust, your code didnt even work for my system for some reason (possibly the last real commit being 7 years ago had something to do with it...)
 Python for life 😎

+This is a bookmarks extender extension.
+The idea being that it helps autocategorise newly added bookmarks by replacing the current menu with a new menu that uses AI to generate a few of the most likely categories at the top and a search through your folders button for more preciseness if the suggestions weren't good enough.

 ## Table Of Contents